-The January 2015 SALA report (GCC 2015a) includes the FS05 site and describes it as 'employment site with good potential for re-use or redevelopment for employment' (ibid, Appendix 2).
+The January 2015 SALA report (GCC 2015a) includes the EA06 site and describes it as 'Employment allocation' and 'Currently constrained by access but could deliver offices' (ibid, Appendix 2).
 Should the site be approved for development for residential, business or industrial use then certain areas of the site would need to be left free of development and some would involve mitigation from the impacts identified above.